uzayka/creative_perf_task/README.md

 The inputs include:

-  -Checkbox selections
+  - Checkbox selections

-  -Lowercase letters
+  - Lowercase letters

-  -Numbers
+  - Numbers

-  -Uppercase letters
+  - Uppercase letters

-  -Special symbols
+  - Special symbols

-  -Spinbox values
+  - Spinbox values

-  -Number of lowercase letters
+  - Number of lowercase letters

-  -Number of numbers
+  - Number of numbers

-  -Number of uppercase letters
+  - Number of uppercase letters

-  -Number of symbols
+  - Number of symbols

 These inputs determine the structure and length of the generated password.